LittleLegend-Pengiun/ecommerce-app-v2/apps/frontend/README.md

 # Frontend Documentation

 ## Dark/Light mode
-The project support dark/light mode switching, based on variable state `isDarkMode` created and maintained in [UserLayout component](./src/layout/user-layout.tsx)
+The project support dark/light mode switching, based on variable state `isDarkMode` created and maintained in [AppLayout component](./src/layout/user-layout.tsx)

 The file [config.tsx](./src/theme/config.tsx) contains global theme config for Ant Design (`antdConfigGen` function) and Styled Component Global Theme (`styledComponentTheme` object passed into styled-components's [`ThemeProvider`](./src/layout/user-layout.tsx))

-Both dark/light will be set for both Ant Design & Styled Component in [UserLayout](./src/layout/user-layout.tsx) .
+Both dark/light will be set for both Ant Design & Styled Component in [AppLayout](./src/layout/user-layout.tsx) .
 Ant Design will use the corresponding style set by `antdConfigGen` automatically.
 But styled components should be defined explicitly in each React components to support global theme retrieved from ThemeProvider.
 For example, the [AppFooter](./src/layout/footer.tsx) component define a wrapper `StyledFooter` around antd's `Footer` component and choosing correct theme from props.